-In just over a decade, Enbridge has invested in more than 2,500 MW (gross) of wind-power capacity globally, and is one of Canada's leading suppliers of renewable energy.
+Since 2002, Enbridge has invested in more than 3,400 MW (gross) of wind-power capacity globally, based on projects either in operation or under construction, and is one of Canada's leading suppliers of renewable energy.

-In 2015, Enbridge added to its existing U.S. wind energy portfolio with the acquisition of the 103-MW New Creek Wind Project in Grant County, West Virginia.
-With the addition of the New Creek facility, Enbridge now owns five wind assets in the U.S. with a combined generating capacity of nearly 900 MW (gross).
+In November 2016, Enbridge added to its existing U.S. wind energy portfolio with the acquisition of the 249-MW Chapman Ranch Wind Project in Nueces County, Texas.
+With the addition of Chapman Ranch, Enbridge now owns six wind assets in the U.S. with a combined generating capacity of more than 1,100 MW (gross).

-Enbridge also entered the UK offshore wind market in 2015, with its acquisition of a 24.9-percent interest in the 400-megawatt Rampion Offshore Wind Project, located 13 kilometers due south of Brighton in the English Channel.
+Across the Atlantic Ocean, Enbridge made its debut in the European offshore wind generation market in 2015, with its acquisition of a 24.9-percent interest in the 400-megawatt Rampion Offshore Wind Project, located 13 kilometers due south of Brighton, England, in the English Channel.
 Given our well-established renewables business and growing proficiency in wind power technology, the Rampion project is a natural next step for Enbridge, as it further develops our expertise in the business and supports our objective of developing new platforms for growth.

-In mid-2016, Enbridge expanded its presence in European offshore wind generation with the acquisition of a 50-percent interest in Éolien Maritime France (EMF) SAS, a French offshore wind development company.
+Enbridge expanded its presence in European offshore wind in mid-2016, with the acquisition of a 50-percent interest in Éolien Maritime France (EMF) SAS, a French offshore wind development company.
 The investment in EMF provides Enbridge with the opportunity to increase the generating capacity of its renewable energy portfolio by 1,428 megawatts (605 MW net).

-Enbridge's wind energy portfolio—including projects either operating, planned or under construction—now totals 15 North American wind assets, and one UK offshore wind facility.
-Combined, Enbridge now has interests in a total gross generation capacity of more than 2,500 MW—including the 300 MW Blackspring Ridge project near Lethbridge, AB, the largest wind facility in Western Canada.
+Enbridge's wind energy portfolio—including projects either operating, planned or under construction—now totals 16 North American wind assets, one UK offshore wind facility, and one German offshore wind farm.
+Combined, Enbridge now has interests in a total gross generation capacity of more than 3,400 MW—including the 300 MW Blackspring Ridge project near Lethbridge, AB, the largest wind facility in Western Canada.